achhunna/fwc2026-knockout/README.md

 # FWC26 Circle Draw

-## add-tooltip-goals
+FWC26 Circle Draw is an interactive knockout bracket viewer for the World Cup 2026 tournament.
+It renders the draw as concentric circles, lets you advance winners through each round, and shows completed-match scores for eliminated teams.

-Added score-aware tooltips for completed matches and a championship winner celebration in the bracket UI.
+## What the app does

-### Changes
+- Displays the knockout bracket as a circular layout.

-- Built a `beatByScores` map from live game data so eliminated teams can show the actual completed match score in their tooltip.
+- Lets a winner be selected for each playable pairing.
-- Displayed the championship winner name above the trophy as `Winner: <team name>` once the final is settled.
+- Advances selected teams into later rounds when the chosen team matches one of the two teams in the pair.
-- Added a confetti burst animation when the championship winner is selected.
+- Shows completed-match scores in the UI for teams that have already been eliminated.
-- Kept the live World Cup 2026 API integration and bracket seeding flow intact.
+- Celebrates the championship winner once the final is settled.

-### Branch Notes
+## Live data

-- The tooltip score format supports penalties for drawn knockout games, for example `(0-0)PK:4-3`.
+The app can build bracket state from the live World Cup 2026 data source at `https://worldcup26.ir`:

-- Confetti is driven from the final bracket selection state and resets with the draw.
+- Team data is loaded from `/get/teams`.

-## add-worldcup26-api
+- Game data is loaded from `/get/games`.

-Integrated the live World Cup 2026 API into the knockout draw so bracket seeding and winner state are derived from current match data instead of a hardcoded default.
+- Bracket winners are derived from finished matches using the reported scores.

-### Changes
+- Score labels include penalty shootout results when available, for example `(0-0)PK:4-3`.

-- Added live fetches for team and game data from `https://worldcup26.ir/get/teams` and `https://worldcup26.ir/get/games`.
+## Supported rounds

-- Built the initial draw state from API results by comparing `home_score` and `away_score` across supported match types.
+- `r32`
-- Kept draw-tree validation aligned with the existing bracket structure so winner states continue to resolve correctly.
+- `r16`
-- Refined the `r16` position seeding flow so it matches the live ordering used by the bracket renderer.
+- `qf`

-### Scope
+- `sf`

-- Supported match types: `r32`, `r16`, `qf`, `sf`, and `final`.
+- `final`

-- The third-place match remains outside the current bracket tree.
+The third-place match is not part of the current bracket tree.